Dedication to Safety

 Residents violating these directives are legally liable for both civil and criminal negligence should a fire or other related problems occur.
 Additionally, should Crown College discover violations, the student(s) responsible are subject to formal disciplinary action.

-SECTION VII: SMOKING POLICY
+SECTION VI: SMOKING POLICY

 Crown College’s smoking policy is covered by the Student, Faculty and Staff handbooks.

-SECTION VIII: FIRE/LIFE SAFETY INSPECTIONS
+SECTION VII: FIRE/LIFE SAFETY INSPECTIONS

 Throughout the academic school year a Residence Life, Facility management Services or Operations staff person will do a fire/life inspection of your room.
 Should a violation be found, you will receive a letter indicating what the violations were and you will be expected to immediately comply.
 If the violation(s) have not been corrected after an unannounced re-inspection, you and/or your roommate will be fined and will be subject to disciplinary action.